 Armed with this information, use the Hypro SprayIT Calculator to select drift reduction tips.
 Hypro has designed this online calculator to make it easy to select the proper spray tip for your application.
 Given the information we just covered, all you need to do is select the type of application and input your specific application data and the calculator with do the rest.

-Topics: Sprayer Depot, Sprayer Parts, spray equipment checklist, sprayer, spray tips, spray tip, spray tip selection, Sprayer Parts Guide, sprayer checklist, sprayer nozzle, spray drift, spray tip calculator, tip selector, tip selection, spray tip selector, drift control spray tip, drift control
+Topics: Sprayer Depot, Sprayer Depot, Sprayer Parts, Sprayer Parts, spray equipment checklist, sprayer, spray tips, spray tips, spray tip, spray tip selection, Sprayer Parts Guide, sprayer checklist, sprayer nozzle, spray drift, spray tip calculator, tip selector, tip selection, spray tip selector, drift control spray tip, drift control